LLNL/USER-EPH/README.md

 timestepping or minimization.
 We use this extension mechanism to generalize the two-temperature model to include electron-phonon coupling.
 The extension is flexible enough to represent cascades, laser heating and equilibration and study energy transport with realistic electron-phonon coupling.
-The theory is developed in the papers "Langevin dynamics with spatial correlations as a model for electron-phonon coupling" (Physical Review Letters, in press, https://arxiv.org/abs/1801.06610) and "Electron-phonon interaction within classical molecular dynamics" (https://link.aps.org/doi/10.1103/PhysRevB.94.024305).
+The theory is developed in the papers "Langevin dynamics with spatial correlations as a model for electron-phonon coupling" (https://dx.doi.org/10.1103/PhysRevLett.120.185501) and "Electron-phonon interaction within classical molecular dynamics" (https://link.aps.org/doi/10.1103/PhysRevB.94.024305).

 ## Installation Instructions